celsomsilva/forecastathon-season3/README.md

 **Note:**

-Participation in the Forecastathon occurred **by invitation**, following outreach from within the Clearmatics ecosystem.
+Participation in the Forecastathon followed direct outreach within the Clearmatics ecosystem.

 ---